SleeplessOne1917/lemmy-art-bot/README.md

 # Usage

 To use the bot, mention the bot in a comment and include a prompt.
 The bot will respond with 4 images made from that prompt.

+**Note**: The bot is currently set up to only post in the community !aiart@<your instance>.
+If you would like it to post in other places, see [the lemmy-bot docs](https://www.npmjs.com/package/lemmy-bot#federation) to find out how to do that.